polywrap/python-client/README.md

 - To create your own tox scripts, modify the `tox.ini` file in the respective module.

 ## VSCode users: Improved venv experience
-If you use VSCode, we have prepared a pre-configured workspace, so to open the  workspace file `python-monorepo.code-workspace`, go to:
+If you use VSCode, we have prepared a pre-configured workspace that improves your dev experience.
+So when you open VScode, set up the workspace file `python-monorepo.code-workspace` by going to:

 ```
 File -> Open Workspace from File...